PainVox logo with circular dot pattern

 PainVox’s innovative PET radiotracer technology represents such a breakthrough.
 In early clinical trials this radiopharmaceutical located occult pain generators across a variety of conditions, providing actionable insights to aid planning and guide targeted treatment.

-• In over one hundred difficult-to-treat cases, PainVox's radiotracer PV-1 enabled doctors to redirect treatments and improving efficacy of those therapies.
+• In difficult-to-treat cases, PainVox's radiotracer PV-1 enabled doctors to select new treatments and improve efficacy of therapies.

 • PV-1 also reduced costs by facilitating more precise and effective care.

-By illuminating the underlying source of pain, this technology promises to transition the field from reliance on short-term palliative medications and hit-or-miss procedures to curative solutions that address specific pathological pain drivers.
-PainVox is generating robust clinical data that will convince healthcare providers to replace MRI with PET/MR and our paradigm-changing precision in standard chronic pain care pathways.
+By illuminating the underlying source of pain, PainVox’s radiotracer technology promises to transition the field from reliance on short-term palliative medications and hit-or-miss procedures to curative solutions that address specific, underlying pain generators.
+PainVox is generating robust clinical data that will convince healthcare providers to add PainVox’s radiotracer and PET to their imaging orders, leading to paradigm-changing precision in standard chronic pain care pathways.

 Precision targeting of sites of origin of pain has the potential to alleviate suffering for patients who have tried multiple other options, improving quality of life as well as clinical and financial outcomes.
 This represents a breakthrough to address the pain / opioid crisis.